xRiskLab/fastwoe/README.md

       weak_feature 0.0040 0.0035       0.0000       0.0108 Not Significant
 ```

+Additionally, we can calculate the standard error of IV for a specific feature using the `get_iv_analysis` method.

 ```python
 # Get IV analysis for a specific feature
 single_feature_iv = woe_encoder.get_iv_analysis('feature_name')